 - You will get EUR 350,- per month.

 Do not hesitate to contact our HR department if you have any questions via +31 (0) 10 201 4520.

 Apply for this job?

-When you are ready to apply please send your cover letter and resume to Saskia via email@example.com.
+When you are ready to apply please send your cover letter, resume and portfolio to our HR department via firstname.lastname@example.org.
 We look forward to hearing from you!

 Please note that we will store your personal information on our server for the maximum of four weeks after ending the application process.
 If you desire we can delete your information before that time.
 The request can be sent to email@example.com.